tonyandrewmeyer/juju-docs/sdk/how-to-guides/k8s-workload.md

         .....
 ```

 In this example, each time a `config-changed` event is fired, a new overlay layer is created that only includes the environment config, populated using the charm’s config.
-Pebble handles ensuring that the application is only restarted if the configuration has changed.
+Pebble will ensure that that the application is only restarted if the configuration has changed.

 <a href="#heading--configure-a-pebble-layer"><h3 id="heading--configure-a-pebble-layer">Configure a Pebble layer</h3></a>